Get The Most Out Of The Fuel You Buy – You Could Save More Than 10%

 > Things to do during your journey

-- Accelerate and decelerate smoothly – Your WAV vehicle will probably be a substantial amount heavier than most cars, so ensure you drive gently and begin decelerating with enough time to slow down without having to slam the breaks on.
+- Accelerate and decelerate smoothly – Your Wheelchair Accessible Vehicle will probably be a substantial amount heavier than most cars, so ensure you drive gently and begin decelerating with enough time to slow down without having to slam the breaks on.
 This will not only lower fuel consumption, but it will also create a much smoother and comfortable ride for all your passengers.

 - On a similar note, rolling provides an easy way to reduce wasted fuel.
 If you can keep your car moving consistently by rolling at traffic lights, junctions and in traffic, it saves a lot more fuel than regular stopping and starting.
 However, remember that when rolling downhill or approaching a junction the driver does not have full control of the vehicle, and some modern cars, coasting gains nothing due to new technology that cuts fuel supply anyway once your foot is off the accelerator – so proceed with caution.